nabto/appmyproduct-device-stub/acl.md

 # pairing mode

 The app has a button which owners can toggle to enable/disable pairing mode.
+Only owners can toggle pairing mode.

 ## setPairingMode.json
   {